 PH10 for Major Depressive Disorder (MDD)

 Depression is a serious medical illness and a global public health concern that can occur at any time over a person's life.
 While most people will experience depressed mood at some point during their lifetime, major depressive disorder (MDD) is different.
 MDD is the chronic, pervasive feeling of utter unhappiness and suffering, which impairs daily functioning.
 Symptoms of MDD include diminished pleasure in activities, changes in appetite that result in weight changes, insomnia or oversleeping, psychomotor agitation, loss of energy or increased fatigue, feelings of worthlessness or inappropriate guilt, difficulty thinking, concentrating or making decisions, and thoughts of death or suicide and attempts at suicide.
-Close to 800,000 people die due to suicide every year, and it is the second leading cause of death in individuals 15-29 years old.
-For many people, depression cannot be controlled for any length of time without treatment.
 Currently available FDA-approved medications available in the multi-billion-dollar global antidepressant market often fall far short of satisfying the unmet medical needs of millions suffering from the debilitating effects of depression.

-We are preparing to advance Phase 2b development of PH10 for front-line treatment of MDD.
+We are currently planning for Phase 2b development of PH10 as a first-line treatment for MDD.